 The credit union is a member of the Credit Union Financial Support Scheme Limited (CUFSS) a company established to provide financial support to members in the event of a liquidity or capital problem.
-As a member, the credit union is committed to maintaining 3.2% of the total assets in an approved manner.
+As a member, the credit union is committed to maintaining 3.0% of the total assets in an approved manner.

-Under the terms of the Industry Support Contract (ISC), the maximum call for each participating credit union would be 3.2% of the credit union's total assets (3% under loans and facilities and 0.2% under the cap on contributions to permanent loans).
+Under the terms of the Industry Support Contract (ISC), the maximum call for each participating credit union would be 3.0% of the credit union's total assets-.
 This amount represents the participating credit union's irrevocable commitment under the ISC.
 At the balance date there were no loans outstanding under this arrangement.